 4.13 After-Event Critique

-Building Emergency Response Team members, along with the Director of Safety & Security and EM will conduct a formal critique following all emergencies.
-The purpose of the critique is to review the Building’s response to the event, and to identify deficiencies in current plans, procedures, and the emergency response organization.
+Building Emergency Response Team members, along with the Department of Safety and Security and other District and external stakeholders will conduct a formal critique following all emergencies.
+The purpose of the critique is to review the Building’s response to the event, and to identify weaknesses in current plans, procedures, and the emergency response organization.

 5. Preparedness Measures